 Furthermore, Writer's Workbench is easy to use.
-After an hour of working through the Directions for Using Writer's Workbench, a user is prepared to use all of the resources of Writer's Workbench.
+After an hour of working through the Directions for Using Writer's Workbench, a user is prepared to use all the resources of Writer's Workbench.

-Finally, whenever a user has a question about any of the elements in Writer's Workbench, the answer can

-As an English department, you may decide to use certain parts of Writer's Workbench during the middle school years and to build on those elements each year in high school; or you may decide to begin by using two programs and the STEPS programs associated with them in the freshman year and to add programs in each of the following three years.
+Finally, whenever a user has a question about any of the elements in Writer's Workbench, the answer can be found by scanning the contents of As an English department, you may decide to use certain parts of Writer's Workbench during the middle school years and to build on those elements each year in high school; or you may decide to begin by using two programs and the STEPS programs associated with them in the freshman year and to add programs in each of the following three years.